adremsoft/NetCrunch-grafana/docs/sources/http_api/team.md

 ### Using the query parameter

 Default value for the `perpage` parameter is `1000` and for the `page` parameter is `1`.

 The `totalCount` field in the response can be used for pagination of the teams list E.g. if `totalCount` is equal to 100 teams and the `perpage` parameter is set to 10 then there are 10 pages of teams.

 The `query` parameter is optional and it will return results where the query value is contained in the `name` field.
-Query values with spaces need to be url encoded e.g. `query=my%20team`.
+Query values with spaces need to be URL encoded e.g. `query=my%20team`.

 ### Using the name parameter